dspinellis/git-issue/README.md

 - Engage with the project’s community, by participating in discussions about the proposed features and taking the feedback into consideration for the rest of the program. :heavy_check_mark:
 ## May 27-June 5 (coding period begins) :timer_clock:
 - Add time tracking and weight attributes to git-issue :heavy_check_mark: [new_attributes branch](https://github.com/eellak/gsoc2019-git-issue/tree/new_attributes)
-- Write automated tests and documentation on the new attributes :timer_clock:
+- Write automated tests and documentation on the new attributes :heavy_check_mark:
 ## June 6-June 17
-- Implement issue exporting to GitHub
+- Implement issue exporting to GitHub :timer_clock:
 - Test and debug(through both the existing automated testing system and manual tests) both import and export functionality
 - This concludes the GitHub integration part
 ## June 18-June 21